stevenwright1/Documents/modern-best-practices-for-a-citrix-adc-implementation.md

 ### 3. All channels comprising redundant physical interfaces should be monitored for HA within System, Network, Channels.
 \
-The failure of all aggregated links connecting a particular network will cause the channel representing those links to enter a failed/DOWN state.
+The failure of all aggregated links connecting the ADC to a particular network will cause the channel representing those links to enter a failed/DOWN state.

-By ensuring that the Citrix ADC has HA monitoring enabled for the channel, we can ensure that the ADC will initiate an HA failover if all redundant links between the ADC and a network fail.
+By ensuring that the Citrix ADC has HA monitoring enabled for the channel, we ensure that the ADC will initiate an HA failover if all redundant links between the ADC and a network fail.

 To mark a channel as monitored, select System, Network, Channels.
 Then, select each channel and set the "HA Monitoring" radio button to "ON".